vogelchr/e1_sam4_usb/README.txt

 	- rename .brd/.sch to sensible name, integrate in old http://cgit.osmocom.org/osmo-e1-xcvr/ repository.

+* Board
+	- edge SMA will not fit in housing with frontpanel, replace with through hole
+	- include series resistors in GPS Tx/Rx/PPS
+	- probably also on oscillator outputs, just for good measure
+	- probably also on clk to LIU

 DONE after 20180624:
 	- EAGLE 7 compatibility
 		(exported _v7 files)